 The role of Right Action in the Noble Eightfold Path is to provide a foundation for ethical behavior and to cultivate wholesome intentions and actions.
 By abstaining from harmful actions and cultivating virtuous behavior, practitioners of the path develop a greater sense of self-awareness and compassion for all beings, which is essential for the attainment of enlightenment.

-How to practice the Right Action to daily life
+How to Practice the Right Action to Daily Life

 Right Action involves ethical conduct and behavior that is in alignment with the principles of Buddhism.
 Here are some ways you can practice Right Action in your daily life: